blobcache/blobcache/README.md

 You can get in touch via either:
 - Our dedicated Matrix room `#blobcache:matrix.org`
 - The INET256 Discord, in the `#applications` channel.

+## License
+The Blobcache implementation is licensed under GPLv3.

+All of the clients are licensed under Apache 2.0

+What this means is: if you improve Blobcache you have to make the improvements available, but if you are just using a client you can do whatever you want with it.